zxing-cpp/zxing-cpp/wrappers/dotnet/README.md

 ## Usage

-There is going to be a NuGet package available that includes the native c++ dll for easy installation at a later point.
+There is a NuGet package available: https://www.nuget.org/packages/ZXingCpp.
+It does currently not yet contain the native binary dll file.
+That needs to be copied/build separately at the moment.

 Simple example usage: